Skip to main content

 In such cases, we recommend creating a new data source with the customized query delay to support only the SLOs requiring it (for example, those SLIs with long transaction times).
 We don't recommend changing the configuration of your existing data source and altering all existing SLOs by doing so.

 You can quickly move an SLO to a new data source using sloctl.
-To do this, copy the YAML config from SLO Details > View YAML in the UI, change the metricSource[n].name attribute in the YAML file, and apply the new YAML through the sloctl apply command.
+To achieve this, copy the YAML configuration from SLO Details > View YAML in the UI, modify the metricSource[n].name attribute in the YAML file, and then apply the new YAML using the sloctl apply command.